Sexual ethics because sex is powerful

 Sex is powerful, but God is even more so.
 Do not underestimate what He can do in your life to put you back together.
 Know that sex is good.
 And God wants to heal the way you think about sexuality.
 You may have regrets, but sincere regret is the first step towards transformation.
 We can’t change our past, but a change of heart today can transform tomorrow.
 I can’t think of a better intellectual and spiritual resource to move forward than the Christian message of rebirth and transformation:

 “Therefore, if anyone is in Christ, they are a new creation.
 The old has passed away; behold, the new has come” (2 Corinthians 5:17).

 In Christ, your past doesn’t define you.
 It is wiped clean.
-So we no longer regard one another according to a worldly point of view – according to their past.
+So we no longer regard one another according to a worldly point of view – according to what we have formerly done.
 In the eyes of God you are being made new!
 Embrace that.
+Live from it.
 See your partner through the lens of Christ, free them and free yourself from any guilt or shame which has already been pardoned.
 There is power in this.